EricKit/nest-user-auth/README.md

 Users can modify or view their own data.
 Admins can do anything except refresh another user's token, which would allow the admin to impersonate that user.

 The `UsernameEmailGuard` compares the user's email or username with the same field in a query.
 If any query or mutation in the resolver has `doAnythingWithUser(username: string)` or `doAnythingWithUser(email: string)` and that email / username matches the user which is requesting the action, it will be approved.
-Username and email are unique, and the user has already been verified via JWT.
+Username and email are unique, and the user has already been verified via JWT. **If there is not a username or email in the request, it will pass.** This is because the resolvers will set the action on the user making the request.
+For example, on updateUser if no username is specified, the modification is on the user making the request.

 The `UsernameEmailAdminGuard` is the same as the `UsernameEmailGuard` except it also allows admins.